axju/center/README.rst

 The software developer in me is happy.
 Another project for my list. :D

 I design the project so that it meets my requirements.
-A simple list I can look throw, save the proses and the priority.
-Every time I look on the list, the most import Project is the first.
+A simple list I can look throw, save the process and the priority.
+Every time I look on the list, the most import project is the first.
 I hope that I focus more on one project.

 Development